databrickslabs/migrate/README.md

 Please see [mlflow-export-import](https://github.com/amesar/mlflow-export-import) for standalone MLflow migrations.

 This will export and import the specified MLflow objects.
-Because MLflow objects depend on other object types such as workspace directories, notebooks, etc this command should run after the other objects are successfully exported/imported.
+Because MLflow objects depend on other object types such as workspace directories, notebooks, etc. this command should run after the other objects are successfully exported/imported.

 mlflow-runs are by default only exported for the past 30 days worth of data.
 The user can specify other dates but should be aware of the performance impacts.